 - A non-root user with sudo access.

 - A smart phone (Android or iOS) with the Google Authenticator App installed.
 You can also use Authy or any other app supporting TOTP based logins.

 We need to install the Google Authenticator Library module available for Ubuntu which will allow the server to read and validate codes.
 Run the following commands.

-sudo apt-get update sudo apt-get install libpam-google-authenticator
+sudo apt-get install libpam-google-authenticator

 Step 3: Configure Google Authenticator for each user